 Is website performance a problem?
 It doesn’t have to be.
 Here’s how to fix it:

-With these tips and tricks on hand, website performance will not be a problem.
+With these tips and tricks on hand, application performance will not be a problem.

 Map<String, ArrayList<String>> multiValueMap = new HashMap<String, ArrayList<String>>(); multiValueMap.put("ford", new ArrayList<String>()); multiValueMap.get("ford").add("GT"); multiValueMap.get("ford").add("Mustang Mach-E"); multiValueMap.get("ford").add("Pantera");